 The reality is that alcohol use disorder treatment involves consistent aftercare follow up, personalised counselling, and coaching with a sponsor.

-Integrating medical detox, therapeutic care, and holistic treatment methods has been shown to have a higher success rate in treating alcohol use disorder.
+Integrating medical detox, therapeutic care, and holistic alcoholism treatment methods has been shown to have a higher success rate in treating alcohol use disorder.

 1. Facts and Statistics about Alcohol Abuse in the United States; By The Recovery Village, Editor Melissa Carmona, Medically Reviewed By Andrew Proulx, MD, Updated on 04/27/21